PAWPALS/Paw-Pals/README.md

 #### Response:

-If query was successfully, you should receive status code 202 and ...
+If the query was successful, you should receive status code 202 and ...

 ```json
 {